-As at the date of this Base Prospectus, there are five mortgage banks operating in Poland: the Bank, mBank Hipoteczny S.A., Pekao Bank Hipoteczny S.A., ING Bank Hipoteczny S.A. and Millennium Bank Hipoteczny S.A.
+As at the date of this Base Prospectus, there are four mortgage banks operating in Poland: the Bank, mBank Hipoteczny S.A., Pekao Bank Hipoteczny S.A. and ING Bank Hipoteczny S.A.
 These mortgage banks operate only in Poland.
-In addition, Santander Bank Polska S.A. applied for permission to establish a mortgage bank; however, this process has been suspended.